Rohit123-99/face-verification-api/PRODUCTION_GUIDE.md

 | Load balanced (4 servers × 4 workers) | 32–80 | 160–800 |
 | Kubernetes auto-scaled | 100+ | 1000+ |

-For Shaadi.com scale (thousands of daily signups), use Kubernetes + auto-scaling.
+For thousands of daily signups, use Kubernetes + auto-scaling.

 ---